EcstasyEngineer/conditioning-tools/ARCHITECTURE.md

 10. **Logging and Monitoring**:
     - Systems for tracking application performance and errors.
     - Analytics for user engagement and session effectiveness.

-## Conclusion

-This architecture document provides a foundational overview of the proposed hypnosis content generation application.
-It highlights the key components, their interactions, and areas that require further elaboration.
-Addressing the missing pieces of information will be crucial for the successful development and deployment of the application.